Vaseline: Topical application

 As a petrolatum product, Vaseline is used as a topical moisturizer which assists with skin water retention by acting as an occlusive agent that prevents evaporation of water from the stratum corneum (outermost skin layer) and seals out external water.
 Vaseline is intended for external use only, and is not recommended for deep skin cuts or punctures, animal bites, or serious burns.
 Topical petrolatum products like Vaseline are used to manage and relieve atopic dermatitis and eczema in adults.

 Vaseline contains mineral oils.
 Unrefined mineral oils often contain adulterants including polycyclic aromatic hydrocarbons (PAHs), which can increase risk for certain forms of cancer when consumed orally.
 When used topically (as is recommended with Vaseline), dermal absorption of PAHs is insignificant.
 No link between topical petroleum jelly-based moisturizers and cancer has been found in large studies over many years.

-Ingredient sources

-White petrolatum, the ingredient in petroleum jelly Vaseline, is refined from petroleum.
-From most to least abundant, the ingredients of Vaseline include: Water (aqua), Glycerin, Stearic Acid, Isopropyl Palmitate, Glycol Stearate, Peg-100 Stearate, Mineral Oil, Dimethicone, Petrolatum, Glyceryl Stearate, Phenoxyethanol, Cetyl Alcohol, Methylparaben, Acrylates/c10-30 Alkyl Acrylate Crosspolymer, Triethanolamine, Propylparaben, and Disodium EDTA.